 The Mediated World is written for students who want to understand how we communicate to one another, how we process our world, and how the media shapes us.
 Written in an engaging and narrative style that focuses on concepts and real-world contexts rather than a dry recitation of facts, this book helps students understand their own personal relationship with media and gives them the tools to push back against the media forces.
 One of the main goals of this book is empower readers and that is done by understanding the media and by learning how to counter their force and by using their force for our own ends.
 Readers of this book will recognize that they have the potential to be both active consumers and even producers on a scale never seen before.

-James Gordon Bennett and America’s First Experiment with Popular Media
+James Gordon Bennett and America’s First Experiment with Popular Journalism

 An exploration of the birth of popular journalism in New York City in the 1830s, a period of innovation with parallels to our own time.